Evacuation Sledge Training

 - A reasonable level of physical fitness & strength is required to use the sledges safely.

-- Those with back problems, mobility issues or of a nervous disposition will find this course challenging.
+- Those with back or shoulder problems, mobility issues or of a nervous disposition will find this course challenging & we don’t recommend they undertake the course.

 - We highly recommend that during courses run at your venue, we use your evacuation equipment where possible.
 This provides staff with hands-on knowledge of (and confidence in) the available equipment.